Phoenix1531/IssuePing/README.md

 This project was born from the same struggle.
 As students and new contributors, we wanted to help but found ourselves chasing issues instead of solving them.
 The idea was simple: what if there was a way to **bring the issues to you**, instead of you chasing them?
 A tool that works quietly in the background, filters issues by your preferences, and instantly notifies you when something relevant appears.

-We wanted to design something minimal, something that could be set up in minutes, without the complexity of running servers or managing heavy infrastructure.
-GitHub Actions gave us the perfect platform: free, reliable, and already familiar to developers.
+I wanted to design something minimal, something that could be set up in minutes, without the complexity of running servers or managing heavy infrastructure.
+GitHub Actions gave me the perfect platform: free, reliable, and already familiar to developers.

 ## How IssuePing Helps